 - Critically evaluate the role of the breast cancer nurse in relation to patient and families supports, psychological and social issues, education and counselling in relation to illness prevention, rehabilitation and coping strategies.
 Critically appraise and demonstrate knowledge of the national service provision for people with cancer

 - Critically explore the role of the breast cancer nurse as an integral member of the multidisciplinary team in providing a coordinated approach to health assessment and care planning for the patient with breast cancer and demonstrate skills in negotiation and management of conflict.

-This module is scheduled to commence in either January of February 2021.
+This module is scheduled to commence in early 2022.
 Detailed timetables will be available later in the year.